Sil Sila: 1996: three-year-old season

 On her first run of 1996 Sil Sila contested the Listed Masaka Stakes over one mile at Kempton Park Racecourse on 6 April and sustained her first defeat as she came home seventh of the thirteen runners behind Sea Spray.
-Two weeks later, in the Fred Darling Stakes (a major trial race for the 1000 Guineas) at Newbury she proved nomatch for Bosra Sham and was beaten eight lengths into third place.
+Two weeks later, in the Fred Darling Stakes (a major trial race for the 1000 Guineas) at Newbury she proved no match for Bosra Sham and was beaten eight lengths into third place.
 She was then stepped up in trip to ten and a half furlongs at York Racecourse on 14 May for the Musidora Stakes, a race which often serves as a trial for the Epsom Oaks.
 Racing on good to firm ground she started the 12/1 outsider in a five-runner field but stayed on well in the closing stages and finished second to Magnificient Style.

 On 9 June Sil Sila was sent to France for the Prix de Diane over 2100 metres at Chantilly Racecourse in which she was ridden by the American jockey Cash Asmussen and started a 30/1 outsider in a twelve-runner field.
 The Prix Saint-Alary winner Luna Wells went off favourite, while the other runners included Matiya, Khalisa (Prix Cléopâtre), Miss Tahiti (Prix Marcel Boussac) and Solar Crystal (May Hill Stakes).
 After racing towards the rear of the field, Sil Sila was hampered when she attempted to make a forward move in the straight and was switched left to deliver her challenge on the outside.
 She took the lead in the last 100 metres and won by a length from Miss Tahiti, with a gap of two and a half lengths back to Matiya in third.
 On the day after Sil Sila's victory Bryan Smart reported "We've had a lot of faxes with offers for her.
 I've had her since she was a two-year-old and have ridden her in all her work.
 It would be a wrench to see her go, but then business is business.
 Still, they can't take away what I have done with her...
 It's fabulous to win a race like this.
 I'm a small trainer with a good filly".

 After a two-month break, Sil Sila returned in the Yorkshire Oaks over one and a half miles in August.
 She started at 9/2, the shortest odds of her career, but began to struggle in the straight and was eased down by Cochrane to come home last of the nine runners behind Key Change.
 Post-race tests revealed an abnormal white blood cell count: Smart commented "Sil Sila has a mild infection and things have probably been worsened by the journey up to York and all the hurly burly".

 In December 1996 Sil Sila was put up for auction at Tattersalls but failed to reach her reserve price.